freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/create-a-controlled-input.english.md

     this.state = {
       input: ''
     };
-    // change code below this line
+    // Only change code below this line

-    // change code above this line
+    // Only change code above this line
   }
-  // change code below this line
+  // Only change code below this line

-  // change code above this line render() {
+  // Only change code above this line render() {
     return (
       <div>